Summer Shoulder Injuries: Swimmer’s Shoulder vs Shoulder Labral Tears

 SLAP Tear (or Lesion)

-The most common type of labral tear in the shoulder, SLAP tears stretch from “superior labrum, anterior to posterior,” or front-to-back.
-Swimmers, baseball and softball players, tennis players and people who use a lot of overhead motions are at risk for SLAP tears.
-Weightlifters, gymnasts and impact athletes are also at risk, as SLAP tears commonly occur alongside damage to the biceps tendon.
+The most prevalent labral tear in the shoulder is a SLAP tear.
+This type of tear extends from the “superior labrum, anterior to posterior,” meaning it stretches from the front to the back of the shoulder.
+Athletes who frequently use overhead motions are particularly vulnerable.
+Swimmers, baseball and softball players, and tennis players are at high risk for SLAP tears.
+Additionally, weightlifters, gymnasts, and impact athletes are also susceptible.
+SLAP tears often accompany damage to the biceps tendon, further increasing the risk for these groups.

 Labral Tear Symptoms, Diagnosis & Treatment